19hours/sg-statutes/Acts/Medicines Act.md

 (a) the safety of medicinal products of each description to which the application relates;

-(b) the efficacy of medicinal products of each such description for the purposes for which the products are proposed to be administered; and
+(b) the efficacy of medicinal products of each such description for the purposes for which the products are proposed to be administered;

-(c) the quality of medicinal products of each such description, according to the specification and the method or proposed method of manufacture of the products, and the provisions proposed for securing that the products as sold or supplied will be of that quality.
+(c) the quality of medicinal products of each such description, according to the specification and the method or proposed method of manufacture of the products, and the provisions proposed for securing that the products as sold or supplied will be of that quality; and

+(d) whether the grant of a product licence for the medicinal products to which the application relates will be in the public interest.

+[15/2007 wef 01/11/2007]

 (2) Where any such application indicates that the purposes for which the licence is required relate (wholly or partly) to medicinal products which have been or are to be imported, then in dealing with the application, in so far as it relates to such products, the licensing authority shall also take into consideration in particular the methods, standards and conditions of manufacture of those products and may, if he thinks fit, require the production by the applicant of any one or more of the following: